MicrosoftDocs/cpp-docs/docs/porting/binary-compat-2015-2017.md

 - The Redistributable your app uses has a similar binary-compatibility restriction.
 When you mix binaries built by different supported versions of the toolset, the Redistributable version must be at least as new as the latest toolset used by any app component.

-- Static libraries or object files compiled using the `/GL` compiler switch *aren't* binary-compatible across versions.
+- Static libraries or object files compiled using the [/GL (Whole program optimization)](../build/reference/gl-whole-program-optimization.md) compiler switch *aren't* binary-compatible across versions.
 All object files and libraries compiled using `/GL` must use exactly the same toolset for the compile and the final link.

 ## Upgrade the Microsoft Visual C++ Redistributable from Visual Studio 2015 or 2017 to Visual Studio 2019